 With all of the above, you can be confident that not all downloads will be equal in speed.
 While your connection matters, sometimes you might just have to wait.

 Platform and User Moderation

 What can and cannot go online?
 Who determines these things, and what can sites do to users who break the rules?
 Are there even rules to begin with?
-While the internet might be considered something of a wild west, there are some trends to follow and some misconceptions to clear up.
+While the internet might be considered something from the wild west, there are some trends to follow and some misconceptions to clear up.

 4. Internet Platforms Are Not Liable for Their Users